 As a southerner, I’m no stranger to BBQ.
 The south is full of good BBQ.
 It’s so good here, I’m hesitant to even try it in other parts of the country.
-But when I visited St Louis and found out about “St Louis BBQ”, I went searching for the best BBQ to see how it stacked up against southern BBQ.
-Turns out… pretty darn good.
+So when I visited St Louis and found out about “St Louis BBQ”, I went searching for the best BBQ to see how it stacked up against what I know.
+Turns out, pretty darn good.
 In fact, you might even say I liked it better.
 Will they take away my southerner card for saying that?

 St Louis BBQ Style

 Maybe I’ve been living under a rock, but I didn’t even know that there was a “style” of St Louis BBQ.
 What’s different about it?
 Generally in cooking terms, this means the ribs or the meat is cooked directly on a grill as opposed to slow cooked over indirect heat that uses smoke.

 Another thing that sets St Louis BBQ apart is the cut.
 Since ribs are the most probably the most popular cut in the St Louis style BBQ line up, the rib bones are trimmed neat with the ends cut off so they present a well formed rectangle shape.

 As for sauce, St Louis style BBQ is usually sauced with a thicker, but not too sweet, sauce that has vinegar in it.
 In fact, that’s actually one of the only differences between St Louis BBQ and Kansas City BBQ, who’s sauce is even more thick and sweeter.

 One more thing I frequently saw on St Louis menus is what’s called burnt ends.
 The burnt ends are a cut of meat from a beef brisket.
 They originate in Kansas City but you’ll find them in St Louis too.
 The meat is cubed and braised in sauce until it just melts in your mouth.